-On Saturday, September 21st, 2019 at high noon sharp Munich’s Chief Mayor – the Lord Mayor – will once again ceremonially exclaim: ‘It’s tapped!’
-The Oktoberfest, a festival recurring for the 185th time, has been exerting its magnetism on the crowds since 1810.
+On Saturday, September 16th, 2023 at high noon sharp Munich’s Lord Mayor – once again ceremonially exclaimed: ‘It’s tapped!’
+The Oktoberfest, a festival recurring for the 186th time, has been exerting its magnetism on the crowds since 1810.
 It means huge fun for regular folks, works as an illustrious place-to-be-seen for celebrities of all shapes and sizes and could even enhance or jog a career of one trade or another.
-And it serves as a welcome runway for the presentation of suitably traditional garb (such as Dirndl, Lederhosn or Lodenjanker) – or for a rare species of couture whose daring cross-over creations are at times hard to swallow for the more conservative.
+And it serves as a welcome runway for the presentation of suitably traditional garb (such as Dirndl, Lederhos’n or Lodenjanker) – or for a rare species of couture whose daring cross-over creations are at times hard to swallow for the more conservative.

 Conquering vast amounts of the frothing yellow beverage quick often renders people more gregarious than they already are and culture gaps are bridged in the blink of an eye.
-A lifted mood could well be marred by a splitting headache and an angrily heaving stomach, should the happy-go-lucky folkfest consumer have missed to put a stop to the constantly replenished reservoir set up to reliably quench his or her thirst.
-After a bacchanal intentional or not, hungover incorrigibles might wake up in a hospital ward with their gingerbread hearts still around their necks or be groaning within the confines of a sobering-up cell.
-Both locations pose but a last resort for a minority while disciplined demeanour largely prevails on the fair grounds
+A lifted mood could well be marred by a splitting headache and an angrily heaving stomach, should the happy-go-lucky folk festival-consumer have missed to put a stop to the constantly replenished reservoir set up to reliably quench his or her thirst.
+After a bacchanal, intentional or not, hungover incorrigibles might wake up in a hospital ward with their gingerbread hearts still around their necks or be groaning within the confines of a sobering-up cell.
+Both locations pose but a last resort for a minority while disciplined demeanour largely prevails on the fair grounds.

 Bavarian fare galore